 - Number of wakeups – the more times you wake up during the night, the less restorative your sleep will be.
 Follow the 9 ways you can improve your sleep but also consider whether pets, partners or noise are factors affecting your sleep.
 (And of course parents of new bubs know all about sleep deprivation but that’s a whole other blog).

 - Timing of sleep – Being a “night owl” or sleeping during the day can play havoc with our circadian rhythms and may flow on to disruption of hormones, temperature regulation and even digestion.
-Our bodies are designed to flow with the rhythms of the sun and moon.
+Our bodies are designed to flow with the rhythms of the sun and moon but unfortunately the invention of electricity has completely overridden these natural rhythms.

 - Sleep stages – during our sleep we “roll” between light sleep, REM sleep and deep sleep however some people struggle to get into REM or deep sleep.
 REM sleep is associated with memory consolidation and learning while deep sleep is when much of our overnight repair work happens.
 It is the most restorative of sleeps and is when our heart rate and breathing rate drops and our body is deeply relaxed.

 - Prolonged stress – Prolonged or excess stress can play havoc with your hormones, particularly cortisol and melatonin.
+When it comes to sleep, think of cortisol as your awakening hormone and melatonin as your sleep hormone.
 If these are out of balance then sleep will suffer.

 How can a naturopath help you sleep better?